CodingBanana

 💡

-The two paragraphs appear underneath each other.
-Clearly separated and easy to read, just like paragraphs in a book or an article.
+The two paragraphs now sit clearly underneath each other.
+Separated.
+Easy to read.
+Just like paragraphs in a book or an article.
 Each one feels complete on its own.

-The paragraphs look great now.
-But "Nadia" at the top is still just plain text.
+But Nadia at the top is still just plain text.
 It does not stand out the way a title should.
 Let us fix that.

 Making a Heading

 For the main heading we use the <h1> tag. h1 means heading 1.
-The number 1 is there because it represents the most important heading on the page:
+The number 1 is there because it is the most important heading on the page.

-It actually looks like a heading now.
-It is bigger, it is clear, and it naturally stands out from the paragraphs below it.
+Now it actually looks like a heading.
+Big, bold, impossible to miss.
+It naturally stands out from the paragraphs below it.
 Everything feels more organized.
 The main heading at the top, the content underneath it, just the way we expect a page to look.

 Tags That Do Not Need Closing